 Dewey’s Moral Philosophy

 John Dewey (1859–1952) lived from the Civil War to the Cold War, a period of extraordinary social, economic, demographic, political and technological change.
 During his lifetime the United States changed from a rural to an urban society, from an agricultural to an industrial economy, from a regional to a world power.
-It emancipated its slaves, but subjected them to white supremacy.
 It absorbed millions of immigrants from Europe and Asia, but faced wrenching conflicts between capital and labor as they were integrated into the urban industrial economy.
-It granted women the vote, but resisted their full integration into educational and economic institutions.
 As the face-to-face communal life of small villages and towns waned, it confronted the need to create new forms of community life capable of sustaining democracy on urban and national scales.
-Dewey believed that neither traditional moral norms nor traditional philosophical ethics were up to the task of coping with the problems raised by these dramatic transformations.
+Dewey believed that neither traditional moral norms nor traditional philosophical ethics were able to cope with the problems raised by these dramatic transformations.
 Traditional morality was adapted to conditions that no longer existed.
-Hidebound and unreflective, it was incapable of changing so as to effectively address the problems raised by new circumstances.
+Hidebound and unreflective, it was incapable of changing to address the problems raised by new circumstances.
 Traditional philosophical ethics sought to discover and justify fixed moral goals and principles by dogmatic methods.
 Its preoccupation with reducing the diverse sources of moral insight to a single fixed principle subordinated practical service to ordinary people to the futile search for certainty, stability, and simplicity.
 In practice, both traditional morality and philosophical ethics served the interests of elites at the expense of most people.
-To address the problems raised by social change, moral practice needed to be thoroughly reconstructed, so that it contained within itself the disposition to respond intelligently to new circumstances.
+To address the problems raised by social change, moral practice needed to acquire the disposition to respond intelligently to new circumstances.
 Dewey saw his reconstruction of philosophical ethics as a means to effect this practical reconstruction.

 - 1. Developmental and Social Psychology